computerserf/nand2tetris/README.md

 This capstone hardware project consisted of putting together all the circuits to build the Hack computer, consisting of RAM, ROM and CPU.
 I/O is memory mapped.

+### Project 6: Assembler ###

+This first software project consisted of writing an assembler for the Hack computer.
+This implementation was done in C++,  using the CMake build system.
+All code was written from scratch.

 ### Other projects ###

 **To be continued**